ant-le/TechnoGen/README.md

 For the task at hand, my simple baseline had many problems with vanishing or exploding gradients barely getting under a validation set loss of $1$.
 Hence, my initial goal was set two-folded:

-  1. Quantitave Assesment: $L<0.25$
+  1. Quantitative Assessment: $L<0.25$
-  2. Qualitative Assesment: Reconstruction is subjectively close to input audio
+  2. Qualitative Assessment: Reconstruction is subjectively close to input audio
   3. *Bonus*: Generating something what can be considered sound from codebook vectors

 #### Results